-- From the Workload Analysis selection on the left-navigation menu - From the Event details page by clicking the Analyze Workload button - From any workload inventory page (volume, LUN, workload, NFS share, or SMB/CIFS share), by clicking the more icon i, then Analyze Workload

-• From the Virtual Machines page by clicking the Analyze Workload button from any Datastore object
+- · From the Workload Analysis selection on the left-navigation menu - From the Event details page by clicking the Analyze Workload button - From any workload inventory page (volume, LUN, workload, NFS share, or SMB/CIFS share), by clicking the more icon ‡, then Analyze Workload - From the Virtual Machines page by clicking the Analyze Workload button from any Datastore object

 When you launch the tool from the left-navigation menu, you can enter the name of any workload that you want to analyze and select the time range for which you want to troubleshoot.
 When you launch the tool from any of the workload or virtual machine inventory pages, the name of the workload is filled in automatically, and the workload's data is presented with the default 2 hour time range.
-When you launch the tool from the Event details page, the name of the workload is filled in automatically, and the default page, the name of the workload is filled in automatically.
+When you launch the tool from the Event details page, the name of the workload is filled in automatically, and the default page, the name of the workload is filled in automatically, and the details page, the name of the workload is filled in automatically, and the details page.